the0neWhoKnocks/writeups/code_patterns/README.md

 #### Semantics

-Make you're code easy to understand with semantic method and variable names.
+Make your code easy to understand with semantic method and variable names.
 For example, if you have a function that starts a countdown.

 ```javascript